Foraging & Wild Eating

 Learn how to create the world's most beautiful salads, herb butters, pasta, and more with flowers that you can eat!

-Edible flowers are becoming very popular, and these flowers are at the top of the list.
-Let's smell the flowers together, and I'll share the best ones I've tried with you.
+Edible flowers are rising in popularity, and these flowers are at the top of the list.
+Let's smell the flowers together!
+Here are the best ones I've tried.

 Ever wanted to try the popular Southern dish poke sallet, often called "poke salad"?
 I'm a native of the rural United States and am here to show you how to detoxify and prepare this delicious dish.

 Edible insects are a nutritious food.
-Farming insects has environmental benefits and will likely become increasingly important as the Earth's population increases.
+Farming insects has environmental benefits and will likely become very important as the Earth's population increases.

-You might be surprised that you can also plan dinner while stopping to smell the roses!
-Here you'll find 10 easy-to-find (or grow) edible flowers to spice up your cooking game.
+It turns out that you can plan dinner while stopping to smell the roses!
+Here are 10 easy-to-find (or grow) edible flowers to spice up your cooking game.